segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Resolving Duplicate Page Views

-When enabled, the **Page Views** advanced setting sends the `page_view` event from Google's gtag.js snippet.
-It does not prevent sending Segment's `analytics.page()` event.
+When enabled, the **Page Views** advanced setting sends the `page_view` event from Segment triggered by the **Set Configuration Fields Mapping**.
+It does not prevent sending the `page_view` event included Google's gtag.js snippet.
 If you enable this setting, once the page loads, Segment sends two `page_view` events to the GA4 SDK, one from the Segment snippet and one from the gtag.js snippet.
-If you see duplicate `page_view` events in your GA4 dashboard, you need to either:
+If you see duplicate `page_view` events in your GA4 dashboard, you can either

-1. Disable the **Page Views** advanced setting (set it to *False*) so only Segment's `analytics.page()` sends to the GA4 SDK.
+1. Disable the **Page Views** advanced setting (set it to *False*) so only the `page_view` included in the gtag.js snippet sends to the GA4 SDK.
+Or,
-2. Edit or disable the preset **Set Configuration Fields** mapping so only the `page_view` included in the gtag.js snippet sends to the GA4 SDK.

-The GA4 SDK also tracks a native `page_view` event if you have the [following setting enabled](https://developers.google.com/analytics/devguides/collection/ga4/views?client_type=gtag#measure_virtual_pageviews){:target='_blank'} in your GA4 account.
+2. The GA4 SDK also tracks a native `page_view` event if you have the [following setting enabled](https://developers.google.com/analytics/devguides/collection/ga4/views?client_type=gtag#measure_virtual_pageviews){:target='_blank'} in your GA4 account.
 To avoid the native GA4 `page_view` event, disable **Page changes based on browser history events** under the advanced settings of the **Page views** section.

 ### Custom Event Naming